jokedst/jokedst.github.io/QrReader/README.md

 - Service Worker for offline caching
 - Camera API integration
 - jsQR library for QR code detection
+- QuaggaJS library for barcode detection
+- Flexible scanning modes (QR, barcode, or both)
 - Responsive design for mobile devices

 ## Privacy

 - No data is collected or transmitted
-- All QR code processing happens locally on your device
+- All code processing happens locally on your device
-- Camera access is only used for QR code scanning
+- Camera access is only used for QR code and barcode scanning

 ## Features